nvdigitalsolutions/unlocked-dashboard/README.md

    docker compose up --build
    ```
 3. Visit `http://localhost:3000` for the frontend and `http://localhost:1337` for Strapi.
-4. If you access the frontend using a different hostname or IP, set `ALLOWED_DEV_ORIGIN` in `.env` to that URL so Next.js allows cross-origin requests during development.
+4. If you access the frontend using a different hostname or IP, set `ALLOWED_DEV_ORIGIN` in `.env` to that URL.
+Multiple origins can be provided as a comma-separated list so Next.js allows cross-origin requests during development.

 ## Running tests